310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
-Ah, you mean Shinkai-senpai, right?
+Ah, you're here for Shinkai-senpai?

 I can’t tell you exactly what’s going on with him, but apparently he and some others are going to have a live show at the dolphin area up ahead.
 {% endbubble %}